JaredGilpin/Fall2020_GAME2338/quality_lab.md

 Lastly, World of Warcraft is easy to play.
 Before even playing, installation and sign-up is a quick and easy process, all handled through Blizzard's desktop app or their official website.
 Once the game is being played, it behaves as you would expect from an MMO: move your character with the WASD or arrow keys, and click on things with the mouse.
 The game also features a suite of in-game tutorials aimed at players that need an extra boost to get started.
 The ease of use does not stop at tutorials and controls, however.
 World of Warcraft allows the player to change and fine-tune dozens of settings to suit individual preferences- everything from controls to graphical quality.

-These three factors are by no means an exhaustive list of the things that make World of Warcraft a quality game, they represent the three most significant factors that contribute to the games lasting success.
+These three factors are by no means an exhaustive list of the things that make World of Warcraft a quality game, they represent the three most significant factors that I thought most contribute to the games lasting success.

 ## Game 2: The Witcher 3